-Explore Business Object Interfaces for SAP S/4HANA Cloud on SAP API Business Hub
+Explore Business Object Interfaces for SAP S/4HANA Cloud on SAP Business Accelerator Hub

-This blog post describes how to explore released Business Object Interfaces or RAP BO from SAP S/4HANA Cloud on SAP API Business Hub.
+This blog post describes how to explore released Business Object Interfaces or RAP BO from SAP S/4HANA Cloud on SAP Business Accelerator Hub (formerly called SAP API Business Hub).

 If Developer Extensibility with Embedded Steampunk is for ABAP Developers and technical users, then where can they find the APIs to build the extensions?
 Also, are there any technical documentation available for developers which they can refer to?